 You might decide to ask the blog post readers to sign up for your newsletter or free content, rather than spending money on a product or service.
 If you cultivate a relationship through good email marketing, they’ll most likely be interested in investing in your products or services later.

 Once you’ve decided on a great call to action, make sure you emphasize a reason they should sign up, book a call with you, buy your product or service.
 Think about why they’d love your newsletter or future blog posts and what they would gain from investing in you, then highlight that for them in a way that’s clear, enticing and very difficult to turn down.Are you making these 4 website design mistakes?
-Take some time this week to rectify them and watch your business grow.Click To Tweet
+Take some time this week to rectify them.Click To Tweet

 These four mistakes are easy to make, but also simple to fix.
 Take some time this week to look over your website and make sure that you’re not making these blunders.
 Remember, your website is your most valuable employee: if it’s presentable, appealing and easy to deal with it’ll help you book clients while you sleep!